|The Reverend Father

 Kirby began his priesthood in a three-parish circuit helping to cover Clemson, Walhalla, and Seneca, SC.

-After this three month assignment, he was sent to St. Mary Help of Christians in Aiken, SC.
+After this three month assignment, Kirby was sent to St. Mary Help of Christians in Aiken, SC.
 While a parochial vicar in Aiken, Kirby focused on Christian formation programs and care of the sick.

 In 2010, Becoming Father Bob was released, in 2012, Becoming Sister Mary Grace was published, and in 2016, Becoming Mr. and Mrs. Thomas was released.

-Also in 2009, finishing a two-year assignment in Aiken, Kirby was sent back to Rome to complete his License in Moral Theology and his Masters in Bioethics.
+Also in 2009, after finishing a two-year assignment in Aiken, Kirby was sent back to Rome to complete his License in Moral Theology and his Masters in Bioethics.
 He completed both while focusing on the natural law and conscience formation.

 While back in Rome, Kirby began his apostolate on the radio with the show, Pathways to Rome on Mediatrix Radio.
 The show highlighted events in the Eternal City while Kirby was a student there.
 The show concluded when he returned to South Carolina.

-Kirby, however, anchored two other radio shows: one on faith in 2013, and another on prayer in 2015.
+Kirby later hosted two other radio shows: one on faith in 2013, and another on prayer in 2015.

-While still in Rome, Kirby was appointed the new Vicar of Vocations for the Diocese of Charleston, which is the priest who is responsible for finding new seminarians for a diocese as well as new young women for the convent.
+While still in Rome, Kirby was appointed the new Vicar of Vocations for the Diocese of Charleston, which is the priest responsible for finding new seminarians for a diocese as well as new young women for the convent.